mbmartin44/Aurora-2022/README.md

-# CapstoneFall2022: The official repository of the Fall 2022 Seizure Detection Capstone
+# Aurora 2022: The official repository of the Fall 2022 Seizure Detection Capstone

 ## - Overview of folders / subprojects